 Is there anything better than a piece of cheesecake topped with strawberries for dessert?
 The smooth and creamy cheesecake mixes so well with the sweet strawberries and the crunchy graham cracker crust!
 It really is the perfect combination!
 Well, now you can have all of those great flavors and creamy texture in a high protein ice cream!

-This recipe comes in at 252 calories, 31 grams of protein, 5 grams of sugar, and 6 WW points.
+This recipe comes in at 265 calories, 31 grams of protein, 7 grams of sugar, 4 grams of fat, and 26 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 With just a few easy-to-find ingredients, you can make your very own strawberry cheesecake protein ice cream!
 It’s super creamy, but thanks to the fresh strawberries and graham crackers, it’s also got a little bit of added crunch!